-Data Retention Policy: explains how the organisation classifies and manages the retention and disposal of whom we hold personal data.
+Data Subject: for the purpose of this policy include all the identified or identifiable living individuals about whom we hold personal data.
 This includes pupils, our workforce, staff, and other individuals.
 A data subject need not be a UK national or resident.
 All data subjects have legal rights in relation to their personal information.